garrandall/popular-music-data/tracks/moonlight-jay-z.md

 We got the same fuckin' moves

 Y'all fuck the same fuckin' chicks
-I'm in the skrt with ya..yeah, right
+I'm in the skrt with ya...yeah, right
-I'm the skrt with ya..cool story
+I'm the skrt with ya...cool story
 I'm on the ch..'nough of this
 Look, I know killers, you no killer, huh?
 Bathing Ape maybe not a gorilla, huh?